tyleretters/lordsofthepit.com/_posts/2021-12-22-beginningtolookalotlikechaos.md

 ![Timely Avoid Fate](/assets/images/christmaschaos/baranvelasco.jpg)

 While my day ended at 2-3, Eternal Chaos proved to be an incredibly entertaining format that brought back the joy of cracking packs with friends in a way I had not been able to experience in many years.
-The sterility of sitting and opening an entire booster box in search of value washed away as I shared laughs with great friends, built a massive stockpile of a tutoring stack each match, gorged on banana pepper and mushroom pizza between rounds, and watched as new-age powerhouse cards combined and clashed with the format I have found a home in these past several years.
+The sterility of sitting and opening an entire booster box in search of value washed away as I shared laughs with great friends, built a massive stockpile of a Tutoring stack each match, gorged on banana pepper and mushroom pizza between rounds, and watched as new-age powerhouse cards combined and clashed with the format I have found a home in these past several years.

 ![Loots](/assets/images/christmaschaos/loots.jpg)